DbDibyendu/CP/interview.md

 I'm looking to make a switch because I’m at a point in my career where I want to take on broader technical ownership and solve more meaningful, end-to-end problems.
 While I’ve gained strong experience in performance tuning, payment flows, and handling large-scale feature rollouts, my current work in the Payments and Subscriptions domain tends to impact the user experience in more indirect ways.

-What excites me about the opportunity at GetSetYo is the chance to build user-facing features that directly impact People: how people plan, book, and experience travel.
+What excites me about the opportunity at Plotline is the interesting idea where users can design, deploy, and test in-app experiences in minutes — without any coding.
+I believe here my contributions can be more direct and impactful.

-3. **What are ur strengths?**
+**What are ur strengths?**

 I break down problems into sub problems, and try to solve each part as optimally.
 I incooprorate feedback very well and try to work on them and improve.
 These are some things that my manager informed